patternfly/patternfly-elements/elements/pfe-clipboard/README.md

 `<pfe-clipboard>` implements many features of a standard button to provide an accessible experience for all users.
 By default, `role="button"` and `tabindex="0"` are added to inform assistive technology that `<pfe-clipboard>` should be treated as a button.
 It listens for mouse clicks as well as enter and space key presses per the recommendation of [w3.org](https://www.w3.org/TR/wai-aria-practices-1.1/examples/button/button.html).

 ## Slots

-- **Default slot**: Optionally override the text of the button.
+- `text`: Optionally override the text of the button.

 - `icon`: Optionally override the default link svg icon.
 You can inline svg `<svg slot="icon"></svg>` or use pfe-icon `<pfe-icon slot="icon" icon="web-icon-globe"></pfe-icon>`.